-If a candidate has an associated entity, the entity must use the candidate's dedicated campaign bank account to pay for all campaign expenses and to receive all gifts and loans.
+If a registered political party has an associated entity, the entity must use the party's dedicated campaign bank account to pay for all electoral expenditure.
 See Fact sheet 37 - Funding and disclosure overview for associated entities for further information about associated entity obligations.